ev3dev/pbuilder-ev3dev/doc/pbuilder-ev3dev.md

 *dist*
 : The target distribution.
 For Debian/Raspbian, this can be "stretch", "buster" or "bullseye".
-For Ubuntu, this can be "bionic" or "focal".
+For Ubuntu, this can be "bionic", "focal" or "jammy".

 *command*
 : The command to run.
 See **COMMANDS** section below.